gridsome/gridsome.org/docs/server-api.md

-# Plugin API

-A Gridsome plugin should have a `gridsome.server.js` file in its root folder to use the Server API.
-And a `gridsome.client.js` if it needs to interact with the Vue app.

-## Server API
+# Server API

-The `gridsome.server.js` file must export a function that will receive an API which allows it to hook into various parts of Gridsome.
+Create a `gridsome.server.js` at root in your project or plugin in order to use the Server API.
+The file must export a function that will receive an API which allows it to hook into various parts of Gridsome.
 The second argument is options from the plugin entry in `gridsome.config.js`.

+> Gridsome will look for an `index.js` file if no `gridsome.server.js` file is found.

 ```js
 function MyPlugin (api, options) {